GuelphCodingCommunity/policy/src/policy-exec-meetings.md

 # Meeting Guidelines

-1. Executive meetings must be announced by the GCC President at least one (1) week in advance.
-2. Meetings must have agenda, which is shared beforehand.
-3. Meetings must have a quorum of at least 50% of filled Executive positions to pass official matters.
-4. Meetings may be held in person, or via video call.
+  i.
+Executive meetings must be announced by the GCC President at least one (1) week in advance. ii.
+Meetings must have agenda, which is shared beforehand. iii.
+Meetings must have a quorum of at least 50% of filled Executive positions to pass official matters. iv.
+Meetings may be held in person, or via video call.
-5. All meetings must have recorded minutes.
+  v.
+All meetings must have recorded minutes.

 # Meeting Format

-1. Record attendance.
+  i.
+Record attendance.
-2. Approve agenda.
+ ii.
+Approve agenda.
-3. Discuss each agenda item in sequence.
-4. Create and assign action items.
+iii.
+Discuss each agenda item in sequence. iv.
+Create and assign action items.

 # Meeting Attendance